ocaml/ocaml.org/data/tutorials/language/5rt_02_compiler_frontend.md

 The compiler can remedy this via a so-called short paths heuristic.
 This causes the compiler to search all the type aliases for the shortest module path and use that as the preferred output type.
-The option is activated by passing `-short-paths` to the compiler, and works on the toplevel, too.[short paths heuristic]{.idx}
+The option is activated by passing `-short-paths` to the compiler, and works on the toplevel, too.

 ```
 $ ocaml -short-paths